Paul Winthrop Conley: Boxing career

-Paul W. Conley’s boxing career began in 1935.
-On December 5, 1938, a broken thumb he had suffered while defeating Renee Chausse of Taunton, Massachusetts, in an earlier bout forced him to default his middleweight title in the New England sectional finals of the “All America” boxing tournament.
-On December 11, 1939, Paul W. Conley kayoed Joe O’Donnell of Everett, Massachusetts in the middleweight final of the New England “All America” tournament in front of 14,000 spectators in the Boston Garden.
-The O’Donnell bout “was the greatest triumph” of his early career.
-On the night of Paul W. Conley’s “upset triumph” over Joe O’Donnell, fans in the Boston Garden also witnessed “[t]he lanky 160-pounder from Southie” win the “District Attorney William J. Foley trophy for outstanding performances in the show.
-On December 18, 1939 “the pride of South Boston” Paul W. Conley, who had “the opportunity of becoming a big local favorite” secured the Eastern Championship title in the 160 Pound Class of the eastern “All America” middleweight bouts by taking the decision over Joe Conley of Albany, New York before 12,459 spectators in the Boston Garden.
+Paul W. Conley's boxing career began in 1935.
+By 1938, he had earned a middleweight title; however, due to a broken thumb he had suffered while defeating Renee Chausse of Taunton, Conley was forced to default the title during the New England sectional finals of the "All America" boxing tournament on December 5, 1938.
+On December 11, 1939, Paul W. Conley knocked out Joe O'Donnell of Everett, Massachusetts in the middleweight final of the New England "All America" tournament in front of 14,000 spectators in the Boston Garden.
+The O'Donnell bout was described by Hy Hurwitz of the Boston Globe as the "greatest triumph" of Conley's early career.
+On the same night, Conley was awarded the District Attorney William J. Foley trophy for his performance.
+One week later, Conley—by now being described as "the pride of South Boston" with the potential to be "a big local favorite"—secured the Eastern Championship title in the 160 Pound Class of the eastern "All America" middleweight bouts by taking the decision over Joe Conley of Albany, New York before 12,459 spectators in the Boston Garden.

-In 1940 Paul W. Conley and the four other members of the eastern “All America” amateur boxing team, Johnny Leonard, Bill Daley, Georges Beckles and Al Priest participated in the “All America” national finals held in San Francisco, California that year.
-Before leaving for the national finals Paul W. Conley was honored at a dinner held at “Knocko McCormack’s” restaurant in South Boston, Massachusetts.
-On December 8, 1941, Paul W. Conley “of the famous South Boston cauliflower clan” surprised 10,000 spectators in the Boston Garden when he bested National A. A. U. middleweight champion, Jimmy Mulligan of Lowell, Massachusetts in the 175 Pound Class final of the New England “’All-America’” amateur tournament.
-Conley defeated Mulligan by withstanding “a blistering last round rally” which Conley finished with a “staggering right” into Mulligan.
+In 1940, Paul W. Conley and the four other members of the eastern "All America" amateur boxing team—Johnny Leonard, Bill Daley, Georges Beckles and Al Priest—participated in the "All America" national finals in San Francisco.
+Before leaving for the national finals, Conley was honored at a dinner held at the Knocko McCormack's restaurant in South Boston.
+On December 8, 1941, Paul W. Conley surprised 10,000 spectators in the Boston Garden when he bested National A. A. U. middleweight champion, Jimmy Mulligan of Lowell, Massachusetts, in the 175 Pound Class final of the New England "All-America" amateur tournament.
+Conley defeated Mulligan by withstanding "a blistering last round rally" and countering with a "staggering right" into Mulligan.

-On December 15, 1941, Paul W. Conley then “one of the best bets on the local squad dropped a decision to Jim Rouse of Albany [New York]” to forfeit the semi-final bout in the 175 Pound Class in the eastern finals of the Irish- American’s annual “All-America” tournament before 9,000 spectators in the Boston Garden that night.
-On November 23, 1942 John Pretzie of Boston, Massachusetts “gained” the heavyweight title at the New England “All America” tournament by defeating Paul W. Conley in front of 3,000 boxing fans in the Boston Arena.
+On December 15, 1941, Paul W. Conley was defeated by Jim Rouse of Albany in the semi-final bout in the 175 Pound Class in the eastern finals of the annual "All-America" tournament before 9,000 spectators in the Boston Garden.
+Conley suffered another loss to Boston's John Pretzie at the Boston Arena on November 23, 1942, leading Pretzie to be awarded the heavyweight title at the 1942 New England "All America" tournament.
 By the time his amateur boxing career concluded Paul W. Conley had boxed in some two hundred seventy-five bouts and had been seven times a New England Champion.